Why Are My Solar Lights Not Working

 Don’t worry, it’s pretty easy.
 All you need to do is to follow the instruction and pull the tab out from under the battery contact and your solar light will work properly.

-Here is a quick video showing you how to properly prepare and install solar lights:
+Here is a quick video showing you how to properly prepare solar lights:

 2. Check your Switches and Microprocessor

 This might sound dumb, but you will be shocked by how many people who don’t know that their lights have an on/off switch.